AerospaceNU/better-engine-control-software/README.md

 This will stop the `enginecontrol` service, copy the executable into `/opt/enginecontrol/`, and start the service again for you

-(The details on how this works) I've copied libserial and libwiringpi into the sysroot folder in this project, which CMake then links to if IS_CROSS is set to ON.
 I then copied a bunch of toolchain file stuff from wpilib (thanks wpilib!).
-The script above starts a docker container, creates the cmake makefile stuff with `cmake -B build-pi -DIS_CROSS=ON -DCMAKE_BUILD_TYPE=Release -DCMAKE_TOOLCHAIN_FILE=CMake/arm-pi-gnueabihf.toolchain.cmake`, and then builds it.
+The script above starts a docker container, creates the cmake makefile stuff with `cmake -B build-pi -DCMAKE_BUILD_TYPE=Release -DCMAKE_TOOLCHAIN_FILE=CMake/arm-pi-gnueabihf.toolchain.cmake`, and then builds it.

 #### Connecting a GUI to the ECS